-Does the designer keep the copyright and license the reproduction rights to you, or do you get the copyright?
+Does the designer keep the copyright and license the reproduction rights to you, or do you get full ownership?

 For example, number of revisions, help with printing, which final file formats will be provided.
 The latter is especially important.
 If you aren’t sent the proper file formats you will ultimately have to pay another designer to create or correct the files. (tip: vector files with an extension of .AI or .EPS are appropriate for logos, vector and .PDF’s for print projects, and .JPG, .GIF and .PNG’s are suitable for web design)